- Get Involved

 When developing a response to a strategic issue, the Board of Directors considers three (and only three) response options but explores each in-depth:

 The value of this three-option framework is itself threefold: it forces the Board to agree on the need to act before it considers possible actions (if it does not agree on the motive, the Board is not likely to agree on a strategy); secondly, it provides an analytical format to explore a full spectrum of strategic options; and finally, it helps to ensure that the ES Sub-Committee’s findings are used properly by the Board of Directors.

-CARA recognises that as more members of the Association are exposed to environmental scanning systems through their own work, they expect their professional body to adopt best practice and pursue environmental scanning as well, enhancing the quality of decision-making and ultimately improving the quality of membership services and support.
-Indeed, recognising that often the Association and its members’ organisations face the same or similar issues, the findings of CARA’s environmental scanning are routinely offered as a source of information for members’ own scanning efforts, thus making CARA’s environmental scanning both a highly effective administrative tool for the Association and a valuable service to its members.
+CARA recognizes that as more members of the Association are exposed to environmental scanning systems through their own work, they expect their professional body to adopt best practices and pursue environmental scanning as well, enhancing the quality of decision-making and ultimately improving the quality of membership services and support.
+Indeed, recognizing that often the Association and its members’ organizations face the same or similar issues, the findings of CARA’s environmental scanning are routinely offered as a source of information for members’ own scanning efforts, thus making CARA’s environmental scanning both a highly effective administrative tool for the Association and a valuable service to its members.

 STEP 3: IDENTIFY PRIORITY ENVIRONMENTAL FACTORS